edwardcallow/tesco-jargon/t.md

 #### Talent planning
 The Tesco process for succession and career planning, which includes forecasting the number of people we will need in the future, and individual career discussions for our people.

+#### Tannoy
+Public-address system installed in stores to allow announcements to be made to the shop floor.

 #### Team 5
 A five-minute briefing for staff comprising important information on the department, the store/depot and Tesco.